Mythic-Projects/Titanium/README.md

-[Taco-0006] Fix hopper lag by making entities look for hoppers by Techcable [Taco-0011] Add a flag to disable InventoryMoveItemEvent by Techcable [Taco-0024] Optimize tnt entity and falling block movement [Taco-0025] Fix east west cannoning
+[Taco-0006] Fix hopper lag by making entities look for hoppers by Techcable [Taco-0011] Add a flag to disable InventoryMoveItemEvent by Techcable [Taco-0013] Option to disable Scoreboard for non players by Aikar [Taco-0024] Optimize tnt entity and falling block movement [Taco-0025] Fix east west cannoning